 The Minority Shareholder’s Protection in A Freeze-Out Merger

 The freeze-out statutes protect the frozen-out member to the level of providing them with the right to dissent from the merger and to demand a fair market value appraisal by the court of their shares.
-An unbiased third-party appraiser determines if the frozen-out business partner received fair value of his or her former ownership interest in the business.
+Section 623 (k) of the Business Corporation Law states that a shareholder’s right to dissent from a merger coupled with the exclusive remedy to get cashed out with a “fair value” via an appraisal proceeding.
+It has to be an unbiased third-party appraiser who determines if the frozen-out business partner received fair value of his or her former ownership interest in the business.

 While a minority shareholder cannot prevent a freeze-out merger from taking place under most state’s dissenters’ rights statute, the statutes are generally designed to allow them to maximize the price that he or she gets in exchange for his or her shares.